Where to swim, splash and stay cool in Northwest Arkansas 2024

 Bentonville:

 The Splash Park at Lawrence Plaza.
-The 2023 splash park is open through mid-September with daily hours 9 a.m. to 10 p.m.
+The splash park will tentatively open on June 15, 2024, through mid-September with daily hours 9 a.m. to 10 p.m.
 Lawrence Plaza is located a block from the Bentonville Square at 214 NE A Street.

 Bentonville Community Center.
 This indoor pool is open year-round.

 Melvin Ford Aquatics Center.
-This facility is open.
+This facility opens on Saturday, May 25, 2024.
 The center offers options for people of all ages and swimming abilities.
 The 50-meter competition pool ranges from 3-8 feet deep and is great for recreational and lap swimming.
 For younger children, a one-foot deep wading pool, featuring a rain drop fountain, is located on deck.
 For the more adventurous, the Aquatic Center has a diving well 13 feet in depth equipped with two one-meter spring diving boards.

 Pea Ridge: